 ABC News Australia reported that the investigators were probing possible links to the Islamic State after an ISIS flag was recovered from a vehicle linked to the attackers.

-The discovery of the flag has intensified the terrorism angle of the investigation, it said.
+The discovery of the flag has intensified the terrorism angle of the investigation.

-Those killed were aged between 10 and 87, and one of them was a Holocaust survivor, according to media reports.
+Those killed were aged between 10 and 87.
+One was a Holocaust survivor, the Australian media reported.

 “I was just praying to God, 'Please, don't let us die.
 Please just keep my son safe',” Rebecca, a 33-year-old woman, told the Associated Press.
 She was with her husband and two children when gunshots erupted.